Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fn-foreach/README.md

 That means, there's actually no UI for doing this.
 However, just can manually create an empty flow in `/flows`.

-To streamline the process, we have install two sample flows during installation into your `flows` directory.
+To streamline the process, we have installed two sample flows during installation into your `flows` directory.
 - `/flows/ExampleParentFlow.json`
 - `/flows/PerItemFlow.json`